Holidays in the Manor House

 Following the passage of a levy to purchase the former Stranahan estate, which became Wildwood, volunteers decorated the house for the holidays as a thank-you to the public.
 The spirit of the event has remained the same for four decades.

 The process of decorating the stately mansion begins almost a year in advance, when decorators submit proposals for displays to a committee, which makes the final selection.
 This year, decorators were asked to incorporate a Metroparks theme into each display.

-Visitors can also stroll a lighted path leading from the Metz Visitors Center to the Manor House, visit a fairy garden and learn about the hidden dune at Wildwood in Metroparks Hall.
+Visitors can also stroll a lighted path leading from the Manor House down to the boardwalk (follow the Blue Jay signs), visit a fairy garden, and stroll through the decorated Shipman Garden.

 Carriage Rides return this year, and reservations are now being accepted.
 Sign up online

 Guests are invited to bring donations of new hats, scarves and gloves to place n the Mitten Tree.
 Items collected will be donated to local children in need.
 The Mitten Tree is an annual project of the Volunteers in Parks.

 Stop at The Andersons S'more Tent and make s'mores over an open fire on the way to or from the Manor House.